Ducktown, Tennessee: History

-The pre-mining period
+Pre-mining period

 The Cherokee inhabited the Copper Basin as early as the late 18th century, well before the arrival of the first Euro-American settlers.
 Their territory extended into northern Georgia.
 The Cherokee village of Gawonvyi (also known as Kawana)— which means “duck place” in English— is believed to have been located at the confluence of the Ocoee River and Tumbling Creek.
 The village's name was recorded on Cherokee annuity distribution rolls as "Ducktown" in 1799.
 According to tradition, Ducktown was named after a Cherokee leader named Chief Duck.

 In 1836, the Cherokee relinquished control of the Copper Basin to the U.S. government as part of lands they ceded in Tennessee and Georgia in the Treaty of New Echota.
 Although the U.S. removed many of the basin's Cherokee inhabitants in the march to Indian Territory, some avoided the roundup by hiding out in the surrounding mountains.
 They would later help build the Old Copper Road (now part of US U.S. Route 64).
 In the 1840s and 1850s, Ducktown was called Hiwassee or Hiawassee, after the Cherokee name for a major river in the area.
 This name was subsequently adopted for the city's first major mining operation.

 Early mining years

-The copper was discovered in 1843 by a prospector, presumably panning for gold, who found nuggets of native copper.
+Native copper was discovered in 1843 by a prospector, presumably panning for gold.
 The first shipment of copper ore was taken out on muleback in 1847.
 More than 30 mining companies were incorporated between 1852 and 1855 to mine copper at Ducktown.
 Development was accelerated by a road built in 1853 connecting the area with Cleveland, Tennessee.
 The first smelter was built in the Ducktown district in 1854.

-Mining ceased when Union troops destroyed the copper refinery and mill at Cleveland, Tennessee in 1863.
-Mining resumed in 1866, and continued until 1878, when the mines had exhausted the shallow high-grade copper ores.
+Mining temporarily ceased when Union troops destroyed the copper refinery and mill at Cleveland, Tennessee in 1863.
+It resumed in 1866, and continued until 1878, when the mines had exhausted the shallow high-grade copper ores.